neha-kay/Kiko-plus/_posts/2017-07-01-daily-musings.md

 <h3 style="color:#6495ed;"> A Guilty Ex-Vegetarian | July 16, 2017 </h3>

 After about 3 years of not eating meat, I recently went back to eating meat and it's a meh experience.
-I thought I'd feel ...free... but instead I more or less feel guilty.
+I thought I'd feel . . .free, but instead I feel a bit guilty.
 More on this later.

-That being said, despite having the freedom to eat meat, I think my diet will remain ~90% vegetarian.
+That being said, despite having the freedom to eat meat, I think my diet has remained ~90% vegetarian.

 <h3 style="color:#6495ed;"> On Happiness | July 15, 2017 </h3>

 > > "Happiness is not having what you want, but wanting what you have."
 > > -- Friedrich Nietzsche

-<h3 style="color:#6495ed;">  | July 15, 2017 </h3>
-TO-DO

-<h3 style="color:#6495ed;">  | July 14, 2017 </h3>
-TO-DO

 <h3 style="color:#6495ed;"> On Communication | July 13, 2017 </h3>

 > > "Every act of communication is an act of tremendous courage in which we give ourselves over to two parallel possibilities: the possibility of planting into another mind a seed sprouted in ours and watching it blossom into a breathtaking flower of mutual understanding; and the possibility of being wholly misunderstood, reduced to a withering weed."
 > > --- Edmond & Nicole!
 (But mostly Edmond 😛)
+> > Originally from [Maria Popova](https://www.brainpickings.org/2015/10/21/telling-is-listening-ursula-k-le-guin-communication/){:target="_blank"}

 <h3 style="color:#6495ed;"> Blog Dreams | July 12, 2017 </h3>